Klavionik/battleship-tui/battleship/tui/resources/settings_help.md

 Here you can configure the global game settings.

 **Player name**
-Your display name in singleplayer mode.
+Your display name in singleplayer mode *Max.
+19 characters.*

 **Your fleet color**
 The color of your ships.
-You can enter any hexadecimal color.
-Default is #FFFFFF.
+You can enter any hex color.

 **Enemy fleet color**
 The color of your enemy's ships.
-You can enter any hexadecimal color.
-Default is #AAAAAA.
+You can enter any hex color.

 **Language**
-UI language.
-Default is English. *Requires restart*.
+UI language. *Requires restart.*